 Over my many years (15 and counting!) of being and preaching and teaching low carb, there is one thing I have noticed time and again… and that is that sooo many people, when they go low carb… one of the biggest cravings they have, and one of the foods they most often really miss (or go off plan with), is pizza.
 And who doesn’t understand that?
 Pizza is quick & easy, it’s readily available, and it’s oh-so-delicious and satisfying.

 Well, I’m here to tell you that you can have your “cake” (ie. pizza) and eat it too, and still be on plan with your low carb, Paleo, health-promoting (= CleanKeto) diet!
 Woohoo!
 And it’s easy, fast, and tasty (like all of my recipes 😉), so there’s no longer any excuse to go off-plan and derail your health progress with mainstream gluten-and-dairy-bomb pizza.

 This meatza is so good, and so happy-making, it’s on our weekly menu, pretty much without fail.

 So, without further ado, let’s get to this awesome recipe.

 Note: If you love a sausage-loaded pizza, make this recipe as is, and you will be a very happy camper.
 If you don’t love (or don’t eat) pork sausage, you can substitute pastured ground chicken or pastured ground turkey to make a crust that is more mild-flavored and not so “meaty”.

-- 1 pound ground sausage from pastured pork (I use these sausage links – just remove the casings and you’re good to go!)
+- 1 lb ground sausage from pastured pork; (I use these sausage links – just remove the casings and you’re good to go!